saimahi143/Coursera_Capstone/README.md

 # Coursera_Capstone
-This project aims to use historical data to explore and build a model to predict results
+This project aims to build a model on segmenting and clustering neighborhoods in New York and Toronto